marcelgoh/marcelgoh.github.io/research/index.md

 ---

-In Summer 2021, I will start the MSc program in Mathematics at McGill University, working on the probabilistic analysis of combinatorial objects with [Prof. Luc Devroye](http://luc.devroye.org).
+In Summer 2021, I will start the MSc program in Mathematics at McGill University, working on the probabilistic analysis of combinatorial objects under the supervision of [Luc Devroye](http://luc.devroye.org).

 ### Summer 2020

 I received an NSERC Undergraduate Summer Research Award for Summer 2020.
-I worked with [Prof. Michael Lipnowski](https://sites.google.com/site/michaellipnowski/) to design sorting algorithms on manifolds with the goal of efficiently building grids on these spaces.
+I worked with Asa Kohn under the supervision of [Michael Lipnowski](https://sites.google.com/site/michaellipnowski/), designing and implementing sorting algorithms on manifolds with the goal of efficiently building grids on these spaces.

 ### COMP 400 Honours Project in Computer Science

-During the Fall 2019 semester, I undertook a project in the [Computation and Logic](http://complogic.cs.mcgill.ca) lab under the supervision of [Prof. Brigitte Pientka](https://www.cs.mcgill.ca/~bpientka/about.html).
+During the Fall 2019 semester, I undertook a project in the [Computation and Logic](http://complogic.cs.mcgill.ca) lab under the supervision of [Brigitte Pientka](https://www.cs.mcgill.ca/~bpientka/about.html).
 I worked with [Jacob Errington](https://jerrington.me) to develop a typechecking algorithm for the Harpoon proof language as well as a translation procedure to convert Harpoon proof scripts into programs in the [Beluga](http://complogic.cs.mcgill.ca/beluga/) programming language.
 The summary of the work I helped with can be found in the [slides]({{ site.baseurl }}/research/comp-400-slides.pdf) to my end-of-term presentation, and my [full report]({{ site.baseurl }}/research/typechecking-proof-scripts.pdf) is available for download as well.

 ### Submitted Papers

+Papers submitted for publication in refereed journals.

 __S1.__ (with Anna M. Brandenberger and Luc Devroye) [Root estimation in Galton-Watson trees](https://arxiv.org/pdf/2007.05681.pdf). _arXiv preprint 2007.05681_.
 Submitted July 2020.
 __S2.__ (with Rosie Y. Zhao) [Arithmetic subsequences in a random ordering of an additive set](https://arxiv.org/pdf/2012.12339.pdf). _arXiv preprint 2012.12339_.
 Submitted December 2020.

 ### Reports

+Various project and research reports.
+Some reports were written for internal distribution only, and are therefore not available for download.

+__R1.__ [The OPythn programming language]({{ site.baseurl }}/research/opythn-report.pdf).
+Software project report, Charles University (Prague, Czech Republic, June 2019), 10 pp.
-__R1.__ [Typechecking proof scripts: making interactive proof assistants robust]({{ site.baseurl }}/research/typechecking-proof-scripts.pdf).
+__R2.__ [Typechecking proof scripts: making interactive proof assistants robust]({{ site.baseurl }}/research/typechecking-proof-scripts.pdf).
 Honours project report, McGill University (Montréal, Québec, December 2019), 10 pp.
+__R3.__ Grid-building algorithms on manifolds.
+Summer research report, McGill University (Montréal, Québec, August 2020), 10 pp.

 ### Sequences